SoftwareAG/c8y-docs/content/machine-learning/casting-defect-detection/casting-defect-detection.md

 * Check the ONNX model with the name 'castingDefectModel.onnx' saved in the 'Models' section

-### Method 2: Tranfer Learning using Mobilenet for training using a Jupyter Notebook
+### Method 2: Tranfer Learning with Mobilenet for training using a Jupyter Notebook

 * The 'CastingDefectDetectionDemo.zip' file contains a Jupyter Notebook file named 'castingDefectDetectionDemo.ipynb'.
 Please use the MLW's upload functionality to upload the Notebook file.

-* Navigate to 'Code' section of the MLW and click on the 'castingDefectDetectionDemo.ipynb' file to view the meta data of the file.
+* Navigate to 'Code' section of the MLW and click on the 'castingDefectDetectionDemo.ipynb' file to view the metadata of the file.

 * Click on 'Edit' button to open the Jupyter Notebook and execute all the cells in sequence.